ignatiusmb/aubade/content/05-semantics.md

 ### Front Matter

-Marqua supports a subset of [YAML](https://yaml.org/) syntax for the front matter, which is semantically placed at the start of the file between two `---` lines, and it will be parsed as a JSON object.
+Marqua supports a minimal subset of [YAML](https://yaml.org/) syntax for the front matter, which is semantically placed at the start of the file between two `---` lines, and it will be parsed as a JSON object.

+All values will be attempted to be parsed into the supported types, which are `null`, `true`, and `false`.
+Any other values will go through the following checks and the first one to pass will be used.

+- Comments, `#`; indicated by a hash followed by the value, will be omitted from the output
+- Literal Block, `|`; indicated by a pipe followed by a newline and the value, will be parsed as multi-line string
+- Inline Array, `[x, y, 2]`; indicated by comma-separated values surrounded by square brackets, can only be primitives
+- Sequence, `- x`; indicated by a dash followed by a space and the value, this can contain nested maps and sequences

+To have a line be parsed as-is, simply wrap the value with single or double quotes.

 ```yaml
 ---